Introduction To Motorcycle Maintenance - Page 1

 - flat-bladed tweezers

-- magnetic pickup tool (telescoping) – useful for retrieving dropped parts from tight spaces, removing valve shims, positioning parts
+- magnetic pickup tool (telescoping) – useful for retrieving dropped parts from tight spaces, removing valve shims and tappets, positioning parts

 - mirror (telescoping and simple)

-- tire changing and repair tools - bead breaker, tire spoons or levers, Bead Buddy, rim protectors, valve stem “fishing” tool, valve core remover (also mentioned above), repair kit (tube and/or tubeless), tire changing stand (not necessary, but makes the job easier)
+- tire changing and repair tools - bead breaker, tire spoons or levers, Bead Buddy, rim protectors, valve stem “fishing” tool, valve core remover (also mentioned above), repair kit (tube and/or tubeless), tire changing stand (not necessary, and I don't have one, but would make the job easier)

 - tool(s) to adjust the rear spring preload or sag